-If you decide to set up a structure on this island, you need to keep up with the historic paint colors.
+If you decide to set up a structure on this island, you must keep up with the historic paint colors.
 As earlier hinted, the colors have a dull hue to keep up with the ancient trademark look.

-According to the Historic District Commission, the colors on the walls need to be subdued, reflecting on the town’s peaceful nature.
+According to the Historic District Commission, the colors on the walls must be subdued, reflecting the town’s peaceful nature.
 Ideal paint jobs include a fading brown to grey hue, which you will see on most buildings.
 It ensures uniformity, something that makes Nantucket lively and scenic to tourists.

 If you have an artsy side, you can mix several colors to develop the desired shade, which the Historic District Commission will approve.

 Doors and Windows

 Doors and windows are more than entry points.
 They communicate about the owner’s preferences when it comes to styling.
 You will find that most houses in Nantucket have similar-styled doors and windows.
 You can get creative with various paint jobs to uplift your house’s décor.

 Highlighted below are some of the colors to choose from.

 Quaker grey is one of the most popular paint jobs on the island.
 It is calm and matches the demeanor of the town.
 You can easily get the paint, giving your house a chill appearance that can complement the faded look of most buildings around.

 Still, sticking to the gray hues, you may opt for Nantucket gray, named after the island.
 Its toned-down appearance is excellent if you want a paint job that is not screaming.